michellab/BioSimSpace/doc/source/api/index_Utils.rst

 BioSimSpace._Utils
 ==================

-The *_Utils* package contains tools to select features from MD-trajectories.
+The *_Utils* package contains a collection of internal utilities.
-It also assigns them to a discrete state space, which will be later used in Markov modeling.

 .. automodule:: BioSimSpace._Utils